 This 40 year old flamenco show may be in Barcelona but you’ll be whisked away to a replica Andalusian courtyard and be taken through all the different flamenco genres.

 Buying these tickets online includes a €10.00 discount.

-The unique surroundings of the Las Arenas Shopping Centre (a historic bullring) are a great location for this profound and personal Barcelona flamenco show directed by Susana Escoda.
+The unique surroundings of the epic Palau de la Musica is a great venue for this profound and personal Barcelona flamenco show directed by Susana Escoda.

 The History of Flamenco

 Flamenco was born in the South of Spain in the regions of Andalusia, l’Extremadura, and Murcia in the 18th century.
 While there is no evidence pinning this phenomenon to an exact time and place, the evolution of the dance was found in gypsy populations living in Spain at the time.

 To create flamenco artists must fuse cante (song), baile (dance), and toque (musicianship).

 The vocal component involves a seated man or woman running the gamut of feelings – joy, tragedy, fear, regret, sadness – through simple, expressive lyrics.